Departure of the Knights tapestry

 The Departure of the Knights tapestry is available in three sizes.
 The larger two sizes are non-returnable.
 You can view this tapestry in the gallery of room settings.

 This is the finest of our Camelot tapestries – to order it : use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.